o11a-audits/o11a-backend/README.md

 ## Documentation Source Parsing

 Documentation (Markdown, but maybe later Plain Text and Djot) source files are compiled by a markdown rust crate that produces an AST directly within the application.
+Documentation files are looked for in the `src` and `docs` directories of the audit project recursively.

 In Documentation files, sections and paragraphs become declarations and inline code snippets become references.
 These may contain references by name to the same variables and functions as the implementation.
 Because of this, Text files are parsed last, so that they can be parsed with the full context of the source code, and can resolve any references to the code by searching for a declaration that contains the same name.